Osama-Sammar/Order-Management-System/README.md

 Open a terminal or command prompt and navigate to the project directory.
 Run the following command:

 bash
+Copy code
-docker build -t Order-Management-System .
+docker build -t Order-Management-System.

 This command will create a Docker image named "Order-Management-System" using the Dockerfile in the project directory.